why-not-try-calmer/openSUSE-docs-revamped-temp/README.md

 ## Branches, workflow, rules
 * The default branch -- the working branch -- is not `main` or `master` but `dev`.
 I will merge from one milestone to the other.
 * Three types of commits.
-No PR should whenever possible concern just one type of commit:
+PRs should whenever possible concern just one type of commit:
     * `structure` (how the textual and multimedia contents breaks down into different parts)
     * `design` (web and non-web visuals)
     * `web-functions` (functionalities invoked from the web release of the docs)